Other health conditions

 Doctors will check your baby's heart soon after they're born.

-This is because almost half of all children with Down's syndrome are born with a heart condition (congenital heart defect).
+This is because about half of all children with Down's syndrome are born with a heart condition (congenital heart disease).

 If your baby has a heart condition it can sometimes get better on its own.
 But sometimes surgery is needed.